-What will this contract cover?
+What will the new contract cover?

-The agreement we intend to enter into is for the maintenance of wastewater infrastructure and effluent disposal.
+The agreement we intend to enter into is for the maintenance of wastewater infrastructure and effluent disposal this includes sewage treatment plants, septic tanks, surface water pumps and other installations serving homes not connected to mains drainage.